The Glory Years or Glory Days or something else

 "It was late afternoon when we started following a new course on the winding branches of the river.
 Unfortunately, we only had time to get a bit closer to the Snake’s upper reaches before impending darkness forced us to make camp."

 Knowing both John and Jay, by this time they were immensely frustrated.
 Their guide did not know the way.
 Luckily, John had worked on our numerous Lewis and Clark programs.
-At least the Outdoor Idaho team weren't having to slog through snow or eat one of their horses at "Colt Killed Creek" campsite.
+At least they weren't having to slog through snow or eat one of their horses at "Colt Killed Creek" campsite.

 But they were now two days into the trip and another two very long days of riding to reach the car they had shuttled to a trailhead in the Bridger Teton Forest.